NitramEvad/tookayNET/README.md

 New Zealand born, I have now lived in the United Kingdom half my life, along with periods in Southeast Asia and Africa.

-When not working, studying, or dabbling with coding projects, I can be found paragliding, climbing or practicing Brazilian Jiu-Jitsu.
+When not working, studying, or dabbling with coding projects, I can be found paragliding, rowing, practicing Brazilian Jiu-Jitsu or climbing.

 </td>
 <td valign="top" width="50%">